foundryvtt-d12/d12/README.md

 Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

-## Authors

-- **Flavien Charlon** - Creator and maintainer

-## Acknowledgments

-- The Foundry Virtual Tabletop community for their support and feedback
-- Inspired by rules-light RPG design philosophy